zacstewart/zacstewart.github.io/_posts/2011-06-14-deploying-your-jekyll-blog-on-dreamhost-via-capistrano.md

 ---
 layout: post
+excerpt: "I've gotten Jekyll working on my shared Dreamhosting account, and not just pushing the compiled pages to my webroot: compiling my Sass stylesheets and then compiling the static HTML pages with Jekyll and even using Pygments to generate syntax-aware HTML--all server-side."
 ---
 I've finally gotten around to doing something with my domain.
 I'm becoming quite the Git junkie these days, and I prefer to spend most of my time between my text editor and a terminal, so I